nemesisprime1/maplestorybot/README.md

 - **Not a AHK bot**

 **Q**: Will the bot get detected?
 **A**: Absolutely not!
-Our bot is undetectable to MapleStory's anticheat system, with no lie detectors or spinning runes!
+Our bot is undetectable to MapleStory's anticheat system, with no lie detectors or spinning runes, but beware of other players reporting you or GMs stalking you..

+**Q**: How does it work?
+**A**: The bot takes screenshots and based on the screenshots, it will press your keyboard for you!

 **Q**: What happens when there's a game update?
-**A**: Sit back and relax.
-Since our bot doesn't interact with the game files, it won't be affected by game updates.
+**A**: Since our bot doesn't interact with the game files, it won't be affected by game updates.

 **Q**: Can I run the bot on more than one PC?
 **A**: Indeed!
 You're free to use the bot across multiple PCs, but not simultaneously on different systems.
 If interested in multi-PC usage at the same time, please highlight this when creating a ticket at get-started.
 We're here to assist!